zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.search_parameters.p_error_search.md

 Get an optimal `p_error` using binary search for classification and regression tasks.

-Only PyTorch models are supported.
-If the given model is not quantization-aware trained, it will be converted into a post-trained quantized model.
+PyTorch models and built-in models are supported.

 To find an optimal `p_error` that  offers a balance between speed and efficiency, we use a binary search approach.
 Where the goal to look for the largest `p_error_i`, a float ∈ \]0,1\[, which gives a model_i that has `accuracy_i`, such that | accuracy_i - accuracy_0| \<= max_metric_loss, where max_metric_loss ∈ R and `accuracy_0` refers to original model_0 with `p_error ~ 0.0`.